kiranpantha5/Angular-tutorial/README.md

 this is my first repository in github <br>
-i learn git hub from apna collage which is taught by kiran panhta
+i learn git hub from apna collage which is taught by many teacher